Terms and conditions written on paper

 The threshold for being classified as a sole trader is earnings of more than £1,000 from your self-employed business activities in any tax year.
 The current tax year started on the 6th of April 2022 and will end on the 5th of April 2023.

-As a self-employed individual, you must adhere to various rules when running and naming your business.
+As a self-employed sole trader, you must follow various rules for naming and running your business.

 Registering yourself as a sole trader